Relational De-Creation

 Gehenna

 Gehenna is judgment imagery rooted in the Valley of Hinnom and developed in Jewish thought as a symbol of divine judgment.
 In Jewish tradition, Gehenna is associated with punishment, purgation, or destruction.
 That does not mean every Jewish source says exactly the same thing.
-The narrower point needed here is that Gehenna is not naturally defined by eternally ongoing conscious duration.
+The narrower point needed here is that Gehenna belongs to the Bible’s judgment imagery and must be read according to its own range: punishment, purgation, destruction, and finality.

 In the traditions where punishment or purgation is in view, it comes to an end.
 In the traditions where destruction is in view, the result is final and irreversible, but the destroying is not an endlessly ongoing process.
 This pattern is reflected in both rabbinic material on limited Gehenna punishment (compare m.
 Eduyot 2:10) and modern conditionalist scholarship drawing attention to Jewish traditions of terminable suffering and final destruction.